Bring Your Whole Self: Your Identity, Your Mind, Your Heart

 We inquire and worship together, learn through respectful religious dialog, and draw upon the spiritual wisdom of every tradition, from every corner of the globe.

-Our 2017 - 2018 worship season began on September 10 at 10:00 AM.
-We meet on the lower floor of United Congregational Church.
+Our 2019 - 2020 worship season began on September 9 at 9:30 AM.
+We meet in the Upper Bushnell Room of the Central Baptist Church, 2 Union Street (entrance on Church Street).
 Visitors and newcomers are welcome!

 Our services draw from seven Principles, which Unitarian Universalist congregations affirm and promote.
 We live out the Principles within a "living tradition" of wisdom and spirituality, drawn from multiple sources such as science, poetry, scripture and personal experience.
 We encourage you to bring your own ideas and inspiration to our congregation, where you'll find others who will listen and perhaps even share your enthusiasm!